Mt. Pleasant Felony DUI Attorney

 What is Felony DUI in South Carolina?

-A felony DUI charge occurs when a person drives a motor vehicle while impaired under the influence of alcohol and causes great bodily injury or death.
+As a felony DUI lawyer in Mount Pleasant, SC can explain, a felony DUI charge occurs when a person drives a motor vehicle while impaired under the influence of alcohol and causes great bodily injury or death.

 More specifically, to prove a felony DUI, the prosecutor must show the following: